 24 - 29 May 2016

-This May, over 50,000 people experienced Dr Blighty at Brighton’s Royal Pavilion Gardens.
+In May 2016, over 50,000 people experienced Dr Blighty at Brighton’s Royal Pavilion Gardens.
 The projections spread far and wide on social media too, and were seen by over a million people online.

 Between 1914 and 1916, Brighton’s Royal Pavilion Estate was used as a hospital for Indian servicemen who had been wounded on the Western Front.
 The focus of Dr Blighty was an immersive walk-through installation in the gardens of the Royal Pavilion capturing the essence of the hospital, animated by actors and enhanced by a specially created soundtrack.